While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 Why this is a good cover letter example

-- show examples of their work
+- shows examples of their work

 But when you submit a video cover letter — whether the job ad requests it or to stand out from other applicants — always send a traditional cover letter as well.
 Sending a written cover letter prevents hiring managers who prefer to read about your qualifications from ignoring your application.